Prizes and incentives for finalists

 “For the solidity of her research, for the photographic quality of her work and for having investigated the theme of belonging in relation to the feeling of the end”.

-The jury of the prize – made up of Tim Clark, Adele Ghirri, Elisa Medde, Cristiano Raimondi and Carlo Sala – declared her the winner of the prize of Giovane Fotografia Italiana #09, worth 4000 euros.
+The prize jury – composed of Tim Clark, Adele Ghirri, Elisa Medde, Cristiano Raimondi and Carlo Sala – declared her the winner of the Giovane Fotografia Italiana #09 prize, worth €4,000, with the following motivation:

 The 2021 edition of Giovane Fotografia Italiana, Reconstruction, announces Vaste Programme as the winners of the prize worth 4000 euros.